Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 - The app backend generates the initial authentication URL
 - The app opens the authentication URL in the browser
 - The end-user completes the MitID flow by app-switching to the MitID app by clicking the blue button in the MitID flow.
-- When the flow is completed in the MitID app, the end-user is redirected back to the specified AppLinks / Universal Link app-switch url, and is app-switched back to the app.
+- When the flow is completed in the MitID app, the end-user is redirected back to the specified App Links / Universal Links app-switch url, and is app-switched back to the app.
 - **The app then ensures that the Custom Tab / SFSafariViewController / ASWebAuthenticationSession gets into focus again in order to allow the MitID client to finish the MitID flow.**
 - The MitID flow will complete in the browser and the end user will be redirected to the "redirect_uri" of the OIDC protocol.
 - **The last redirect will not trigger app switch (Universal Link / App Link) as this will not be considered a redirect following user-interaction.**
 - The app is notified by the relevant mechanism, that the flow is completed.
 This step is platform and browser dependent.
 It is recommended to have a fallback option by rendering a button that the end-user can click which will app switch back into the app, should other automatic mechanisms have failed at this stage.
+Signaturgruppeen recommends the Custom Tabs postMessage hook on Android, and to use the ASWebAuthenticationSession with a proper termination hook on iOS, in order to be able to handle this last step with success.

+### Termination of the browser, returning to the app
+The last step in the above app switch protocol overview, is often the most problematic for app switch integrations.
+It is important to understand that App Links and Universal Links app switch will not trigger at this step, due to the last redirect not being triggered directly from user-interaction such as clicking on a button.
+It is recommended to render a button at this last step, which then enables proper App Links / Universal Links app switching back into the app, should the user end up here.
+To avoid this last click on a button for the user, the Custom Tabs postMessage hook and the use of ASWebAuthenticationSession configured with a proper termination hook allows for the control and termination of the last redirect step in the OIDC browser flow.
+If using the SFSafariViewController, then an app scheme (like your-app://xx) redirect_uri still works, but the security and long term viability of this variant should be assessed.

 ## App- / URL- / Custom Schemes vs App Links and Universal Links
 The standard way for many app integrations to detect, complete and close the browser-flow in a app switch scenario has been to utilize app schemes, such as app-scheme://oidc-redirect-url, to enable the browser flow to automatically generate an event in the app.